 In 1970 I wanted to return to painting on stretched canvas and did so with a textural and painterly pastiche that included virtually all methods of handling paint.
 During the mid-seventies this work took a more dimensional direction.
 I invented a beveled stretcher with the forward edges chamfered, resulting in a frame made by canvas that extended beyond the painting itself, increasing its dimensions.
-Subsequently, these stretchers gave the paintings a slablike concreteness consistent with the heavier painting I was making then.
+Subsequently, these stretchers gave the painting I was making then.
 The beveled stretchers enabled me to be as free within the confines of the object's geometry as I felt I had to be.